DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [Immortals Fenyx Rising](https://www.nintendo.com/games/detail/immortals-fenyx-rising-switch/) is a pretty good clone of Zelda from Ubisoft.
 Nice graphics, good character leveling system.
 A no NPC around at all - only enemies.

+#### Kingdoms of Amalur: Re-Reckoning

+{% include image path="re-reckoning.jpg" alt="Kingdoms of Amalur: Re-Reckoning" link=true %}

+Per me, [Kingdoms of Amalur: Re-Reckoning](https://www.nintendo.com/games/detail/kingdoms-of-amalur-re-reckoning-switch/) is a mix of RPG and Slasher mechanics - you'll have to click and dodge all the opponents.
+It's pretty linear but really fun to play.

 #### Ni no Kuni Wrath of the White Witch

 {% include image path="ni-no-kuni.jpg" alt="Ni no Kuni Wrath of the White Witch" link=true %}